Learn how to troubleshoot calling issues. Calling issues can be related to to a coverage, network, device, or account problems.

 To troubleshoot problems with dropped calls:

 - Make sure that your device has at least two bars of signal.
-If not, see Can't get signal on my device.
+If not, see Signal issues on device.

-- If you noticed dropped calls at a specific location or a few specific locations, enter your exact physical location in the Personal Coverage Check to determine the level of signal you should expect.
+- If you noticed dropped calls at a specific location or a few specific locations, you can check our coverage to determine the level of signal you should expect.
+Check out our 4G LTE Network coverage map.

 - If you have at least two bars of signal, or if you experience dropped calls everywhere, turn off your device, and then turn it on again.
 Regularly turning your device off and on can often improve your network connection.